siya25bce10477-blip/Library-Management/README.md

 Technologies / Tools Used

 This project is built entirely using core Python, making it simple, lightweight, and easy to run without additional installations.
 It relies on basic Python features such as lists and dictionaries to store book records and issued-book information, allowing for efficient in-memory data management.
 The program structure is organized through functions, which help separate tasks like adding, issuing, returning, and deleting books.
-Additionally, the system uses conditional statements, loops, and user input/output functions to control the menu flow and provide an interactive console-based experience.
+Additionally, the system uses conditional statements, loops, and user input/output functions to control the menu flow and provide an interactive experience.
 No external libraries or frameworks are used, ensuring the project runs smoothly on any system with Python installed.

 Steps to Install & Run the Project